Ironic (song): Linguistic dispute

 The song's usage of the word ironic attracted media attention; according to Jon Pareles of The New York Times, it gives a distinct "unironic" sense in its implications.
 According to the Oxford English Dictionary, irony is "a state of affairs or an event that seems deliberately contrary to what was or might be expected; an outcome cruelly, humorously, or strangely at odds with assumptions or expectations".
-Thus, lyrics such as "It's a free ride when you've already paid" and "A traffic jam when you're already late" are not ironic.
+From a prescriptivist perspective, lyrics such as "it's a free ride when you've already paid" and "a traffic jam when you're already late" are thus not ironic.

 Morissette said: "For me the great debate on whether what I was saying in 'Ironic' was ironic wasn't a traumatic debate.
 I'd always embraced the fact that every once in a while I'd be the malapropism queen.
-And when Glen and I were writing it, we definitely were not doggedly making sure that everything was technically ironic."
+And when Glen and I were writing it, we were not doggedly making sure that everything was technically ironic."
 In 2014, Michael Reid Roberts wrote a defense of the song for Salon, saying that it cites situational ironies: the "state of affairs or event[s] that seems deliberately contrary to what one expects and is often wryly amusing as a result".
-Michael Stevens of the YouTube channel Vsauce devoted time to the discussion of irony in the 2014 episode "Dord".
-In this video, Stevens considers the difference between the typically cited "situational" irony, versus "dramatic" irony.
-According to him, the irony of the song may not necessarily be in the situations themselves, but rather in the dramatic irony – when someone is unaware of the significance of the event while others are: the situations aren't ironic themselves, but life itself is ironic.
+Michael Stevens of the YouTube channel Vsauce devoted time to the discussion of irony in his 2014 episode "Dord".
+According to him, the irony of the song may not necessarily be situational, but dramatic irony – when someone is unaware of the significance of the event while others are: the situations aren't ironic themselves, but life itself is ironic.